netxms/netxms-doc/admin/agent-management.rst

      - Comma separated instance column list.

          .. note::
              Instance column should contain unique identifier for each table row.
 If several instance columns are used, then combination of these columns should be unique.
 This is necessary for building graphs and for correct threshold violation event generation.
 Row number is used if instance column is not set.

    * - Description
      - No
      - Table DCI description that will be shown in table DCI selector.
    * - PollingInterval
      - No
      - Interval that is used to poll table in the background.
-Will be collected per request if this parameter is omitted.
+Table will be collected synchronously (per request) if this parameter is omitted.
    * - ColumnType
      - No
      - Data type of the column.
 Is set in format columnName:dataTypeName.
 If column does not have type int32 is used by default.

        Possible options:
          * int32